abdelshok/react-redux-styled-boilerplate/README.md

 ## Folder Structure 📖

-The folder structure of this boilerplate was originally going to follow a [container / component architecture](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.4rmjqneiw).

-**containers/** contains React components which are connected to the redux store, which will be the single source of truth for the data on the platform.

-**components/** contain dumb React components, which depend on the aforementioned containers for data.

-This has been restructured into following a [feature first / type second architecture](https://stackoverflow.com/questions/42987939/styled-components-organization), which will scale better in the long run.
+The folder structure can be described [feature first / type second architecture](https://stackoverflow.com/questions/42987939/styled-components-organization), which will scale better in the long run.
 Files are not separated by type (CSS vs. JS, etc.) but in terms of functionality.
 This allows for a faster movemenet between different files & increased clarity as the project evolves.
 In turn, duplicate components that provide the same functionality in multiple areas will be moved into the `/shared` folder.

+This structure was chosen in contrast to the [container / component architecture](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.4rmjqneiw), which is easy to start with but starts becoming hard to maintain as a project scales.

 ## Available Scripts